Conflict of Interest Oversight Committee (COIOC)

 The Conflict of Interest Oversight Committee (COIOC) serves the campus community by reviewing disclosures of financial interest related to research.
 The COIOC is charged with ensuring that a researcher's personal interest in, or commitment to, entities outside the University's purview does not compromise or appear to compromise his/her objectivity in performing a research project, in mentoring students involved in a research project, or in reporting the results of a research project conducted under the aegis of the University of California.

-In assessing research projects for potential conflicts of interest, the COIOC is guided by policies established by the State of California, the Public Health Service (PHS), the National Science Foundation (NSF), and UCI related to conflicts of interest in human subjects research.
+In assessing research projects for potential conflicts of interest, the COIOC is guided by policies established by the State of California, the Public Health Service (PHS), Department of Energy (DOE) the National Science Foundation (NSF), and UCI related to conflicts of interest in human subjects research.
 The COIOC operates within a University policy that seeks to achieve a balance between industry/university collaborations and obligations to maintain the public trust.
-The COIOC reviews research projects sponsored by PHS, NSF, private industry/business and other non-governmental agencies, as well as projects sponsored by the UC Discovery Grant and human subjects research referred by UCI's Institutional Review Board (IRB).
+The COIOC reviews research projects sponsored by PHS, DOE, NSF, private industry/business and other non-governmental agencies, as well as projects sponsored by the UC Discovery Grant and human subjects research referred by UCI's Institutional Review Board (IRB).

 The COIOC is not a punitive body.
 Its purpose is to protect the integrity of the research related to outside interests such as industry/university partnerships, personal investments, or consulting.
-The COIOC’s recommendations guide the Vice Chancellor for Research's decisions regarding the acceptability of gifts, contracts, or grants funded by PHS, NSF, or non-governmental sponsors.
+The COIOC’s recommendations guide the Vice Chancellor for Research's decisions regarding the acceptability of gifts, contracts, or grants funded by PHS, DOE, NSF, or non-governmental sponsors.